laurent85v/archuseriso/readme.md

 GPT disk image
 --------------
-The GPT disk image is a a bootable disk image for USB flash drives and USB disks with persistence enabled.
+The GPT disk image is a bootable disk image for USB flash drives and USB disks with persistence enabled.
 Write image directly to the usb drive.
 Free space on device can be used for creating new partitions for data storage or other usages.

 Copy the gpt disk image to the usb device, e.g. as root with a usb device on /dev/sdc: